 Vector Notation in Diagrams

 In diagrams, vectors are displayed using arrows, with the magnitude of the vector represented by the length of the arrow and its direction represented by the direction in which the arrow points.
-For example, the larger arrow in [insert force diagram] shows that this force is larger (i.e., more newtons or a bigger magnitude) than the other force.
-These vector graphics have more uses than a simple graphical representation, and they can actually be extremely useful for vector addition.
+For example, a larger arrow shows that a force is larger (i.e., more newtons or a bigger magnitude) than another force.

 It’s worth noting that because the length of the arrow represents the magnitude of the vector and its orientation represents the direction of the vector.
 It’s useful to try to be reasonably accurate when making a vector diagram.
 It doesn’t have to be perfect, but if the vector a is twice as big as the vector b, the arrow should be roughly twice as long.

 Vector addition and vector subtraction are a bit more complicated than adding and subtracting scalars, but you can pick up the concepts easily.
 There are two main approaches you can use, and each has potential uses depending on the specific problem you’re tackling.

 The first, and the easiest to use when you’ve been given two vectors in component form, is to simply add matching components in the same way you’d add ordinary scalars.
 For example, if you needed to add the two forces F1 = 5 N i + 10 N j and F2 = 6 N i + 15 N j + 10 N k, you would add the i components, then the j components and finally the k components as follows:

 Vector subtraction works in exactly the same way, except you subtract the quantities rather than add them.
 Vector addition is also commutative, like ordinary addition with real numbers, so a + b = b + a.